Frequently asked questions

 Reference: Gibbs, M, Duncan, B & Varnam, R 2017, ‘The free and unfree settlements of Norfolk Island: an overview of archaeological research’, Australian Archaeology, vol. 83, no. 3, pp. 82–99.

-Is this project connected to the Department of Infrastructure, Transport, Regional Development and Communications, the Office of the Administrator or Norfolk Island Regional Council?
+Was this project connected to the Department of Infrastructure, Transport, Regional Development and Communications, the Office of the Administrator or Norfolk Island Regional Council?

 How will you communicate the research findings?